Frequently asked questions

 Not from us.
-This course prepares students for the Diploma in Translation but cannot guarantee that candidates will be successful.
+This course supports students in their preparation for the Diploma in Translation but cannot guarantee that candidates will be successful.
 These courses are set at level 5 whereas the Dip Trans is set at level 7.
 Students may pass the course and still fail the Dip Trans examination.

 No. You will need to contact the Chartered Institute of Linguists between 1 May and 31 July in the year preceding the January examinations.
 Please visit their website: www.Ciol.org.uk

 No. If you pay by credit card, then your card will convert your currency to GB Pounds for you.
 If you pay by cheque, though, make sure that it is in GB Pounds.

 If you are an experienced translator, it is likely that Module 1 will not be essential for you.
-Conversely, if you have little experience of translation or haven’t practiced for a few years then we would recommend that you enrol on the first and the second modules.
+Conversely, if you have little experience of translation or haven’t practised for a few years then we would recommend that you enrol on both modules and start with Module 1 in April.

 Is the course accredited?

-Yes, each module is at undergraduate level two, and successful students are awarded 30 credits.
+Yes, each module is at undergraduate level 2 or CQFW 5, and successful students are awarded 30 credits.
 Module 1 is assessed through 5 submitted translations.
 Module 2 has 8 pieces and all are marked but only pieces 5 to 8 are graded and count towards the final mark.
-At the end of the course, you will receive an overall percentage from your tutor, which however will be provisional until your assignments go through an Internal Moderator and the Continuing & Professional Education Examination Board.
+At the end of the course, you will receive an overall percentage from your tutor, which will be provisional until confirmed at the Examination Board.
+Only then will your credits be awarded.

 Will the 30 credits of this course count towards my degree?
 What if I am a student in a non-UK University?

-The credits of this course can be used towards a qualification at any other Higher Education institution and/or Higher Education Lifelong Learning institution in the UK (the final say rests with the institution you are applying to.
-This would also be the case when applying to universities or other Higher Education Institutions abroad, then it would depend on each institution’s policy.
+The credits of this course can be used towards a qualification at other Higher Education institutions and/or Higher Education Lifelong Learning institutions in the UK but the final say rests with the institution you are applying to.
+This would also be the case when applying to universities or other Higher Education Institutions abroad.

 A computer connected to the Internet.

-If your question is not addressed here you can e-mail directly the course tutor at email@example.com.
+If your question is not addressed here you can e-mail the course tutor at firstname.lastname@example.org.